lt-shy-john/covid19-vaccine-game-theory/README.md

 * 23 Stubbon to against vaccine
 * 24 Contrary to social groups
 * 31 Medication incorporated
-* 41 Moral hazard of social distancing
-* 42 Moral hazard of treatment
+* 43 Advanced immunity period settings
-* 51: Erdos-Renyi topology
+* 51 Erdos-Renyi topology
-* 52: Scale free network
+* 52 Scale free network
-* 53: Small world topology
+* 53 Small world topology
-* 54: Lattice network
+* 54 Lattice network

 You should see the following: